guramritcse/Deep-Learning-for-Image-Inpainting/README.md

 ## Contextual Attention
 * Navigate to [Contextual_Attention](./Contextual-Attention/) folder.
+* For continuing training from a checkpoint or testing, download the `animals/` folder and/or `imagenet/` from [Contextual-Attention](https://iitbacin-my.sharepoint.com/:f:/g/personal/210050035_iitb_ac_in/EgWxZCttLY5PpnalGrCBiYIBTTu-RueRN5Xi34y9u6MBJA?e=UnRFiT) and place it in the [checkpoints](./Contextual-Attention/) folder.
-* Configurations for training and testing can be found in [train.yaml](./Contextual-Attention/configs/train.yaml) and [test.yaml](./Contextual-Attention/configs/test.yaml) respectively inside the [configs](./Contextual-Attention/configs/) folder.
+* Configurations for training and testing can be found in [train.yaml](./Contextual-Attention/configs/train.yaml) and [test.yaml](./Contextual-Attention/configs/test.yaml) respectively inside the [configs](./Contextual-Attention/configs/) folder and can be changed accordingly.
 * To train the model, run the following command:
 ```
 python3 train.py --config <path_to_config_file>